rsps/cmake-scripts/docs/+current/modules/output/ansi.md

 ## Your own styles

-To customise the default preset, set the `RSP_ANSI_PRESET` list property, before [enabling ANSI](#how-to-enable).
+To customise the default preset, set the `RSP_ANSI_PRESET` list property, before including the `rsp/output` module, and before [enabling ANSI](#how-to-enable).
 Use the following format for declaring your own styles and colours:

 ```
 "<variable> <code>[|<code>]..."